kurron/docker-azul-jdk-11/README.md

 docker run  --memory 1gb --rm  azul/zulu-openjdk:11 sh -c 'exec java  -XX:+PrintFlagsFinal -XX:+UseContainerSupport -XX:MaxRAMPercentage=80 -version | grep -Ei "maxheapsize"'
 ```

+## Example Code
+If you are interested to see the new heap management in action, run the sample in `examples/single-core-jmx`.
+Attach VisualVM to the process and you should see the heap set to 80% of the RAM allocated by Docker.
+Eventually, all the heap is consumed and the program crashes but you can see how the JVM behaves.

 # Troubleshooting

 # License and Credits